prototyp3-dev/coin-toss/README.md

 ```shell
 curl --data '{"id":1337,"jsonrpc":"2.0","method":"evm_increaseTime","params":[864010]}' http://localhost:8545
 ```
+5. List notices and vouchers using the `frontend-console`

 5. The LLM will output 2 vouchers; one for each response.
 Execute the vouchers using the `frontend-console`.
 ```shell